These Short & Simple NEPA Hikes Offer Big Rewards

 If we’re going to break a sweat, we might as well enjoy a sweeping vista or a cascading waterfall while we’re at it.
-Sure, some of the area’s hidden gems are tucked away deep in the wilderness, but you don’t always have to take a ten-mile trek to score incredible views.
+Sure, some of the area’s hidden gems are tucked away deep in the wilderness, but you don’t always have to take a ten-mile trek to enjoy incredible views.
 NEPA offers plenty of scenic spots that aren’t too difficult to reach.

 These beginner-friendly hikes take a little effort, but offer lots to see.
 The distances are short, the elevation gains are modest and the sightseeing is top-notch.
-And for families, they’re easy enough that you won’t be stuck carrying anyone back to the car.
-You can even drive to some of them, which makes them fun for all ages and abilities.
+And for families, they’re easy enough that you won’t have to carry the kids back to the car.

-Pack your camera and hit the trail, because you won’t want to miss these overlooks, waterfalls and historic sites.
+Pack your camera and take the scenic route.
+You won’t want to miss these overlooks, waterfalls and historic sites.

 Bear Creek Preserve is conveniently located off of PA-115, just a short drive from Wilkes-Barre.
 Take the 1.1-mile Yellow Trail to a scenic overlook of the rolling Pocono Mountains.